niweshsah/DeepPcb-Pipeline/README.md

 ## Project Overview

-This repository contains the solution for **Question 2: Automated Quality Inspection System for Manufacturing**.
 The project implements a computer vision-based quality assurance tool designed to detect, classify, and assess defects on Printed Circuit Boards (PCBs).

 Using a fine-tuned YOLOv8 model, the system analyzes images of bare PCBs to identify common manufacturing faults such as open circuits, shorts, mousebites, and spurs.
 The system automatically localizes these defects, assigns a severity level based on industry standards, and generates annotated visual reports.